(Program na Winyan Akat)

 The disappointment about Coming Soon is that it has a great premise victims becoming trapped inside a movie but, aside from the sporadic interest provided by the abovementioned scenes, it is routine and there is little to it beyond the cliches set in place by Ring.
 Still you could easily imagine the set-up being taken by US filmmakers and turned into something else maybe a demented mix between Ring and something like Demons (1985) or perhaps a horror movie version of The Footstep Man (1992).
 The film also has an amusing subtext about something vengeful coming out of the movie screen to target those in the Thai movie piracy industry.

-Sophon Sakdaphisit went on to direct two other horror films Ladda Land (2011) and The Swimmers (2014).
+Sophon Sakdaphisit went on to direct several other horror films with Ladda Land (2011), The Swimmers (2014) and The Promise (2017).
 He has also written the scripts for several other horror films, including Alone (2007) and episodes of the Thai horror anthologies Phobia (2008) and Phobia 2 (2009).